• Skip to primary navigation

 Five tips for getting your bid, tender or proposal over the line

-Get your next proposal over the line by following our five tips for drafting a winning bid, tender or proposal.
+Get your next bid, tender or proposal in 2026 and beyond over the line by adopting our five tips for drafting a winning bid, tender or proposal.
 In this article we cover off graphics, content, editing and final preparation for the win.

 Graphics can be simple and easy to complete with programs such as canva making it easy for the graphic designing novice.
+For a more professional look and feel we use InDesign.
 The key point is that graphics need to convey meaning.
 They need to spark interest and compliment the responses to the individual questions.

 Bid writing consultants are increasingly focusing on graphics and for good reason.
 Loads of text can bore the reader.
 When reviewing a tender, the procurement team may get tired and may interpret information in different ways.
 This is where a graphic can help substantially.
 You may be proposing a complex solution to a problem or issue, or alternatively, you may have a complex team structure which you need to explain.
 An infographic is a perfect way to do this.